owebeeone/anchorscad/docs/multi_material.md

 All example shapes are generated with the material named `"default"` and priority 5.
 Example anchors are rendered with the material named `"anchor"`.
 This will allow the separation of the model proper and the anchors.
 By using a different material and "priority", all models with materials of a lower priorty will be made to not overlap in space by using the OpenSCAD difference operator where higher priority models being removed from lower priority models.

-## Integrating Materials into Models
-Provide step-by-step instructions on how to integrate different materials into a single model.
-Use the `MultiMaterialTest` class as an example.

 ## Rendering Multi-Material Models
 Material can be assigned to a model using the "material" attribute function.
 The model below is a simple "sphere on box" where the material is being selected.
 Notably, the box is given